scottvr/phart/docs/mermaid-phart.md

 ```
 ----

-Here is the plain text `--bboxes` version with `--node-spaces 3` and `--layer-spaces 3` and PHART's default (legacy/auto) layout strategy:
+Here is the plain text with `--bboxes` and default (legacy/auto) layout strategy:

 ```
                                  ┌────────┐